Get

 Families looking for an adaptable and friendly cat could do worse than adopting a Domestic Shorthair kitten!
 These cats can have different personalities from each other, but they are all generally easy-going and affectionate.
 Many Domestic Shorthairs enjoy short training sessions, long play times, and of course, plenty of cuddles!

-Domestic Shorthairs usually get along well with other pets and will be quite happy entertaining themselves while everyone is out of the house.
-They do love their food, so you may need to keep an eye on their weight to make sure they stay within a healthy range.
+Domestic Shorthairs usually get along well with other pets when adequately socialised and properly introduced, and may often be quite happy entertaining themselves while everyone is out of the house, for a short period.
+However, they still need regular daily exercise, mental stimulation, and environmental enrichment.
+Some of them will love their food a little too much, so you may need to keep an eye on their weight to make sure they stay within a healthy range.

 Pros